Plan for Canterbury 2023-2025

 To achieve its long-term vision, the Mayoral Forum has identified three priority issues for the Mayoral Forum’s leadership, facilitation and advocacy in this local government term:

 The selection of these three priority areas does not mean that other issues are unimportant.
-Some have greater sub-regional than regional significance (for example public and active transport is primarily an issue for the Greater Christchurch Partnership), some issues are well on the way to being addressed through other avenues, and there are a number of issues of importance that the Mayoral Forum care deeply about but have little or no ability to influence (for example mental health and suicide).
+Some have greater sub-regional than regional significance (for example public and active transport is primarily an issue for the Greater Christchurch Partnership), some issues are well on the way to being addressed through other avenues, and there are a number of issues of importance that the Mayoral Forum care deeply about but have little or no ability to influence.

 As in 2019, the Mayoral Forum used three sets of criteria to narrow a long list of issues.